WeiyingZhao/ai-data-analysis-MulitAgent/README.md

 ## Customization

 You can customize the system behavior by modifying the agent creation and workflow definition in `main.ipynb`.
+All agent prompts are stored in the `prompts/` directory for easier editing.

 ## Notes